codenotary/immudb4j/README.md

 [grpc]: https://grpc.io/

-### Caveat: a very early start of the implementation!

 ### Running immudb

 Client assumes an already running immudb server.
 It can be as simple as downloading official binaries or running immudb docker container.